 The scheme of the Code keeps a check not only on promoters but also on banks.
 The general approach of bankers had been to avoid de-jure recognition of non-performance of accounts with stressed assets.
 Existing restructuring schemes by RBI such as the SDR were used for avoiding downgrade rather than resolving the asset.
-Prolonging the true asset quality recognition suited both the bankers and borrowers in what the RBI Governor referred to non-pejoratively, as the 'borrower-banker nexus', implying that the banks indulged in the proverbial act of 'extending and pretending'.58 The IBC acts as an external nudge to banks to refer specific cases of default against large borrowers for resolution.
+Prolonging the true asset quality recognition suited both the bankers and borrowers in what the RBI Governor referred to non-pejoratively, as the 'borrower-banker nexus', implying that the banks indulged in the proverbial act of 'extending and pretending'.
+The IBC acts as an external nudge to banks to refer specific cases of default against large borrowers for resolution.
 The information symmetry that the IBC ushers in makes it difficult for banks to neglect defaulters.
 The IBC creates Information Utilities (IU), defined under section 3(21) read with section 210 of IBC which act as a ready electronic storehouse of the status of a loan.
-Financial creditors are required to submit financial information and information relating to assets in relation to which any security interest has been created in the manner and form prescribed.59 Such information is maintained by the IU and is made universally accessible under section 214 of IBC.
+Financial creditors are required to submit financial information relating to assets in relation to which any security interest has been created in the manner and form prescribed.
 Such information can be updated, modified, or rectified by any person in the required manner under section 216 of IBC.

 The IBC is one of the vital prongs in a multi-pronged strategy to secure prudential banking and effect a culture of credit discipline.
-The Fugitive Economic Offenders Act, 2018,60 enacted to deter economic offenders from evading the process of Indian law by remaining outside the jurisdiction of Indian courts, provides for attachment of property of a fugitive economic offender, confiscation of such offender's property and disentitlement of the offender from defending any civil claim.
-To make other recovery mechanisms more effective, the SARFAESI Act61 was amended to create a centralised database storing information of creation or modification of security interests by any creditor and for lender getting possession of mortgaged property within 30 days.62 This could also supplement the IUs in the future.
+The Fugitive Economic Offenders Act, 2018, enacted to deter economic offenders from evading the process of Indian law by remaining outside the jurisdiction of Indian courts, provides for attachment of property of a fugitive economic offender, confiscation of such offender's property and disentitlement of the offender from defending any civil claim.
+To make other recovery mechanisms more effective, the SARFAESI Act was amended to create a centralised database storing information of creation or modification of security interests by any creditor and for lender getting possession of mortgaged property within 30 days.
+This could also supplement the IUs in the future.
 Six new DRTs have been established and the minimum pecuniary limit for filing of cases in DRTs has been revised in 2018 from Rs.
 10 lakhs to Rs.
-20 lakhs to enable focus on higher value cases in these fast-track tribunals.63
+20 lakhs to enable focus on higher value cases in these fast-track tribunals.

-The Banking Regulation Act, 1949 was amended in August, 201764 to provide for authorisation to the Central Government and RBI to issue directions to banks to initiate the insolvency resolution process under IBC, and in respect of stress assets65 under which RBI issued a Circular dated February 12, 2018.66 This amendment was upheld67 but the Circular dated February 12, 2018 was, however, struck down by the SC in Dharani Sugars and Chemicals Ltd. v.
-Union of India.68 Following that judgment, a Prudential Framework for Resolution of Stressed Assets was introduced by the RBI.
-The framework envisages early identification and reporting of stress, and any action by lenders to conceal the actual status of accounts or evergreen the stressed accounts, will be subjected to stringent action.69 RBI has issued instructions to banks to introduce changes to fall in line with its new guidelines to strengthen their monitoring mechanism.
-It has also taken measures to ensure strict compliance of banks with IBC to maintain information symmetry as prescribed by the IBC, in particular through IU set up under the IBC to serve as ready electronic records of the status of loans.70
+The Banking Regulation Act, 1949 was amended in August, 2017 to provide for authorisation to the Central Government and RBI to issue directions to banks to initiate the insolvency resolution process under IBC, and in respect of stress assets under which RBI issued a Circular dated February 12, 2018.
+This amendment was upheld but the Circular dated February 12, 2018 was, however, struck down by the SC in Dharani Sugars and Chemicals Ltd. v.
+Union of India.
+Following that judgment, a Prudential Framework for Resolution of Stressed Assets was introduced by the RBI.
+The framework envisages early identification and reporting of stress, and any action by lenders to conceal the actual status of accounts or evergreen the stressed accounts, will be subjected to stringent action.
+RBI has issued instructions to banks to introduce changes to fall in line with its new guidelines to strengthen their monitoring mechanism.
+It has also taken measures to ensure strict compliance of banks with IBC to maintain information symmetry as prescribed by the IBC, in particular through IU set up under the IBC to serve as ready electronic records of the status of loans.